 Your solicitor can finalise your agreement

-If no solicitor is present then the Mediator will guide the Participants in drawing a binding memorandum of understanding that specifies the terms of settlement.
+If no solicitor is present then the mediator will guide the participants in drawing a binding settlement agreement that specifies the terms of settlement.
 However, your respective solicitors may be able to fine tune the deal.

 Finally, when you are considering whether or not you are instructing your solicitor to attend your mediation, please draw his/her attention to our advice and suggestions which are intended to assist solicitors in obtaining the best possible deal for their client through the mediation process.